jskress/builder-tool/docs/guides/java.rst

     specify ``compile`` in their scope will include those dependencies in the compilation class path.

+``compile-tests``
+    Compiles any unit tests in the project's source code directory.
+Any dependencies that specify ``compile-tests`` in their scope will be included in the compilation class path.
+The ``compile`` task is a prerequisite for this task.

 ``test``
-    Compiles the code in the project's test code directory and executes the tests.
-Any dependencies that specify ``test`` in their scope will include those dependencies in both the test compilation and execution class paths.
-The ``compile`` task is a prerequisite for this task.
+    Executes the compiled unit tests in the project.
+Any dependencies that specify ``test`` in their scope will be included in the test execution class path.
+The ``compile-tests`` task is a prerequisite for this task.

 ``doc``
     Runs ``javadoc`` against all the sources in the project's source code directory.
 You